stldo/gatsby-plugin-minify-classnames/README.md

 Default: `'bcdfghjklmnpqrstvwxyzBCDFGHJKLMNPQRSTVWXYZ0123456789'`.

 Characters used to generate the minified class names.
 Class names should start with letters, so the string must have at least one letter.
+To avoid issues with specific class names and ad blockers — e.g. `ad` —, the default dictionary uses only consonants and numbers.

 ### enable